 Yes, but only if the project is complete (or near complete) by the Portfolio submission deadline so think carefully about whether a project from your final semester will be ready by then.
 If you wish to use a final semester project, you should make sure to clear it with your faculty advisor.

 We provide tables that indicate which courses supply portfolio projects based on program:

 Format and Organization

-For each project, you must either upload the final document (as a PDF or DOC file), supply the paper as an HTML webpage, upload a video, or include a link to a website that represents the work.
+For each project, you must include the final work (e.g., upload the final document as a PDF or DOCX file, supply the paper as an HTML webpage, upload a video, or include a link to a website that represents the work).
 Each project must be accompanied by a written rationale, which must include the following components:

 Project Title - Provide a descriptive title that reflects the content of the project.

 Project Description - Provide a project abstract explaining what the project is about.
 You can also include feedback you received from the project from faculty, fellow students, or others in the LIS field.